Rishang/install-release/README.md

 - Default releases Installation Path is: `~/bin/`, This is the path where installed tools will get stored.

-- In order to run installed tools, you need to add the following line your `~/.bashrc` or `~/.zshrc` file:
+- In order to run installed tools, you need to add the following line to your `~/.bashrc` or `~/.zshrc` file:

 ```bash
 export PATH=$HOME/bin:$PATH